calypsonet/keyple-common-cpp-api/README.md

-# Keyple C++ Commons API
+# Keyple C++ Common API

 ## Overview

-The **Keyple Commons API** C++ library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.
+The **Keyple Common API** C++ library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.

 This library **should not be imported explicitly because it's imported by transitivity** by the main libraries.